Rishav139/XMeme/README.md

 - PATCH /memes/:id - update a meme with the given ID

 For deployment
-- GET / - list of last 100 memes and submit form
+- GET / - list of memes uploaded and submit form
 - POST / - for posting meme using form
 - GET /edit/meme - for editing the url and caption